 Of course, we don’t all have fMRI or QEEG brain mapping technologies at our home so it is up to modern scientific literature to do some of the work for us.

-In some of the first fMRI brain scan studies on LSD, Dr. Carhart-Harris concluded that the brain lights up with activity in a way unseen from other drugs.
+In some of the first fMRI brain scan studies on LSD, Dr. Carhart-Harris concluded that the brain lights up with activity in a way unseen from other enhancers.
 According to Harris, “Normally our brain consists of independent networks that perform separate specialized functions, such as vision, movement, and hearing… However, under LSD the separateness of these networks breaks down and instead you see a more integrated or unified brain.”

 In this TEDx talk, Carhart-Harris explains exactly how different parts of the brain communicate with one another while on LSD: